LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2mndr_ntim_save

 ``b2mndr_ntim_save``    type: ``integer``    default: ``0``
     Another option for plasma state file output.
 Give the number of B2.5 full interations between succesive write-ups of plasmastate files, in addition to the ones written at regular CPU intervals.
-Should be used, at the exclusion of other plasmastate write-up frequency settings, in conjunction with the Leuven Monte-Carlo averaging scheme.
+Should be used, at the exclusion of other plasmastate write-up frequency settings, in conjunction with the Leuven Monte Carlo averaging scheme.

 .. index:: b2mndt_av